aron123/node-barion/README.md

 > **IMPORTANT**: Barion uses *PascalCased* field naming, but **node-barion is case insensitive** (this means that if Barion Docs mentions a field name *PaymentId*, you can either use *PaymentId*, *paymentId*, *paymentid* or *paymentID* notation in your application, ``node-barion`` converts these to the standard *PaymentId* name).

 The signature for every instance method is ``(options, [callback])``, where ``options`` is an object, which contains the input parameters, and ``callback`` is a function, which processes the response.<br>
-If no callback is defined, the methods return a *Promise*, which resolves with data or rejects with error.
+If no callback is defined, the methods return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), which resolves with data or rejects with error.

 ### Instantiate new Barion object - Barion(options)
-A Barion instance represents a merchant, that accepts e-payment through Barion.
+A Barion instance represents a merchant, that accepts e-payment transactions through Barion.

 In the constructor, you can define default values, that can be overridden later in certain queries (except ``POSKey`` and ``Environment``):
   - ``POSKey``: POSKey of the merchant (string). (required)